 At most soup curry outlets, you’ll be able to customize the level of spiciness and rice size, and some will even allow you to choose the type of soup base and more.

-Your curry will then be prepared as per your required level of spice, making it a suitable dish for both spice-lovers and those who can’t stand it.
+Your curry will then be prepared as per your required spice level, making it a suitable dish for spice-lovers and those who can’t stand it.

-However, keep in mind that soup curry is generally spicier than regular Japanese curry.
-Most restaurants will display the available spice levels and rice size on the menu, so make sure to check before ordering.
+However, remember that soup curry is generally spicier than regular Japanese curry.
+Most restaurants will display the available spice levels and rice size on the menu, so do check before ordering.

 The prototype for soup curry was created in Sapporo in 1971.
 The “Yakuzen Curry” served at a cafe in Sapporo called “Ajanta,” which consisted of more than 30 spices added to a soup, is said to have been the origin.
 When it first appeared, it lacked the chunks of ingredients seen today and was more a kind of medicinal soup intended to provide nutrients and aid digestion.